-Unlike the evil dragons of Europe, the drawings of mythical dragons of Asia, known as Eastern or Oriental dragons, depict spiritual benevolent creatures full of wisdom.
-Many of the drawings of Eastern dragons clearly represent it as a spiritual sacred symbol of power from the heavens associated with:
+Unlike the evil dragons of Europe, the mythical dragon pictures of Asian dragons, known as East Asian dragons, depict spiritual benevolent creatures full of wisdom.
+Unlike European dragons, Asian dragons are associated with water, not fire.
+Many of the drawings of East Asian dragons clearly represent a spiritual sacred symbol of power from the heavens associated with:

 - Supernatural powers